 - There is no one definition of what is a common open pore.
 Pore sizes varied across ethnicity, age and region

-- The lowest variation in pore size was seen in Chinese and Japanese women
+- The lowest variation in pore size was seen in Chinese and Japanese women – this means that differences between “visible pores” and “refined skin” among the Chinese and Japanese are less obvious

 - There is a slight increase in pore size from the age of 18 to the age of 40 across all ethnicities and regions.
 This increase was the most marked among Indians and Brazilians (this increase was not statistically significant nor was it rigorously tested having a reasonable sample size of the full age spectrum in each ethnicity).
+So the complaint among Indian women above 25-30 years saying that their pores look larger / more visible is statistically valid.

 Despite not reaching too many statistically significant conclusions, the study concluded that aging affected pore size in some way, and there were differences in pore size across ethnicities.
 Cultural conditioning and expectations of beauty largely determined each ethnic groups focus on open pores.